 Quill wynglings still have soft baby spots though, so take care!

 This race is born naturally feathered!
 Newborn wynglings look a little scraggly because of it, but fluff up within a few hours.
-Even their ears are feathers, though Quills still have the trademark ‘three nub’ shape of standard wyngro ears, interesting enough.
+Even their ears are a fan of feathers!

 Pure Quills do not have fur, (although tiny feathers can sometimes appear looking like fluff) and are instead covered with feathers instead.